Skip to content

 Key takeaways

-• Property owners should check with the Land Registry, consult local historical records, and seek professional advice to determine if their property is subject to chancel repair liability and consider obtaining insurance for financial protection
+• Property owners should check with the Land Registry, consult local historical records, and seek professional advice to check if their property is subject to chancel repair liability

 What is chancel repair liability?

-Is my house liable for chancel repair?
+How can I tell if my house is liable for chancel repair?

 • Check with the Land Registry: Begin by obtaining your property's title deeds from the Land Registry.
 These documents often reveal if your property has historical obligations, which may include chancel repair